What to Do When Someone Overdoses

 • If More Than One Drug was Involved

-If you know a loved one is struggling with substance abuse, we highly recommend becoming CPR certified as an emergency measure.
-There are numerous online resources for CPR training that you might be able to refer to.
+If you know a loved one is struggling with substance abuse, we highly recommend becoming CPR-certified as an emergency measure.
+There are numerous online resources for CPR training that you can refer to.
 Another option is to get certified by taking classes in person through an established program like the American Red Cross.

 Administer Naloxone If Necessary